haiyuan-yu-lab/NetFlow3D/README.md

 Net3D is available on PyPI, which means you can install it with the following command:

 	pip install pyPINTS

-Alternatively, you can clone this repo to a local directory, then in the directory, run the following command:<br>
+Alternatively, you can clone this repo to a local directory, then in the directory, run the following command:

 	git clone https://github.com/zzyingying753/Net3D.git<br>
 	cd Net3D